legal-i/agent-example/README.md

 LEGALI_CLIENT_SECRET=<>
 ```

-In the Example Connector, you can see how the different APIs are called.
+In the Example Connector, you see how to call the different APIs.
 JavaDoc can be downloaded for the SDK module
 for further explanation and thrown exceptions.

 ### Overview: